 Soil Moisture-Based Control Technologies

 Residential outdoor water use in the United States accounts for nearly 9 billion gallons of water each day, mainly for landscape irrigation.
 As much as half of this water is wasted due to evaporation, wind, or runoff, often caused by improper irrigation system design, installation, maintenance, or scheduling.
+In 2011, WaterSense released a specification for weather-based irrigation controllers.
+However, this specification did not address soil moisture-based technologies.

 Soil moisture-based control technologies water plants based on their needs by measuring the amount of moisture in the soil and tailoring irrigation schedules accordingly.
 Studies suggest that soil moisture sensors can result in water savings of at least 20 percent, potentially saving millions of gallons of water across the country.
 Soil moisture-based control technologies that earn the WaterSense label will take the guesswork out of watering and help improve irrigation system efficiency.